 Here are some benefits of the stock options:

 - They offer tax benefits.
 One of the benefits include the fact that there is no tax placed on the shares on the time of exercising and at the time of the grant.

 - The stock options act as a financially rewarding investment for the person who has a long-term financial strategy.

 - It acts as a perfect means to begin a savings plan.

 - The employees would be able to reap gains if the company becomes a success.
 This would also retain the same talent even when the company goes public.

-As the company is about to go public at some point, it is the best thing to put up a stock purchase plan for the company to run on.
 However, there is growing interest in restricted stock and stock appreciation rights as well.
 The reasons are simple; they have many benefits, thus they are considered as a good option in this case.

 The benefits of the restricted stocks include:

 - More tax benefits for both the employees and the owners.